wp-plugins/updraftplus/readme.txt

 * Database backups can be encrypted for security
 * Debug mode that gives full logging of the backup
 * Thousands of users: widely tested and reliable
-* Premium/multi-site version available (see below)
+* Premium/multi-site version and support available - <a href="http://updraftplus.com">http://updraftplus.com</a>

 = Best New WordPress Plugin =

 That's according to WordPress big cheese, Vladimir Prelovac.
 Check out his weekly chart to see where UpdraftPlus is right now: http://www.prelovac.com/vladimir/wordpress-plugins-rising-stars

+= UpdraftPlus Addons And Premium =

+UpdraftPlus is not crippled in any way - it is fully functional, with no annoying omissions.
+What we do have is various extra features, and guaranteed support, available <a href="http://updraftplus.com/">from our website, updraftplus.com</a>.

+If you need WordPress multisite compatibility (you'll know if you do), <a href="http://updraftplus.com/shop/">then you need UpdraftPlus Premium</a>.

 = Professional / Enterprise support agreements available =

 UpdraftPlus is written by professional WordPress developers.
 If your site needs guaranteed support, then we are available.
-Get in touch - https://www.simbahosting.co.uk/s3/products-and-services/wordpress-experts/ - to arrange the support contract that your site needs.

-= UpdraftPlus Premium =

-If you need WordPress multisite compatibility (you'll know if you do), then you need UpdraftPlus Premium: http://updraftplus.com
+Just  <a href="http://updraftplus.com/shop/">go to our shop.</a>

 = Other support =

-We hang out in the support forum for this plugin - http://wordpress.org/support/plugin/updraftplus - however, to save our time so that we can spend it on development, please read the plugin's Frequently Asked Questions - http://wordpress.org/extend/plugins/updraftplus/faq/ - before going there, and ensure that you have updated to the latest released version of UpdraftPlus.
+We hang out in the support forum for this plugin - http://wordpress.org/support/plugin/updraftplus - however, to save our time so that we can spend it on development, please read the plugin's Frequently Asked Questions - <a href="http://updraftplus.com/support/frequently-asked-questions/">http://updraftplus.com/support/frequently-asked-questions/</a> - before going there, and ensure that you have updated to the latest released version of UpdraftPlus.

 == Installation ==

-Standard WordPress plugin installation:

-1. Search for "UpdraftPlus" in your site's admin area plugin page
-2. Press 'Install'
-3. Go to the options page and go through the questions there
+<a href="http://updraftplus.com/download/">Please go here for full instructions</a>.

 == Frequently Asked Questions ==

-= What exactly does UpdraftPlus back up ? =

-Basically, everything, unless you did something very exotic (which you would then know about) to your WordPress install.
-Unless you disable any of these, it will back up your database (all tables which have been prefixed with the prefix for this WordPress installation, both core tables and extra ones added by plugins), your plugins folder, your themes folder, your uploads folder and any extra folders that other plugins have created in the WordPress content directory.

-= What does UpdraftPlus not back up ? =

-It does not back up WordPress core (since you can always get another copy of this from wordpress.org), and does not back up any extra files which you have added outside of the WordPress content directory (files which, by their nature, are unknown to WordPress).
-By default the WordPress content directory is "wp-content" in your WordPress root.
-It will not back up database tables which do not have the WordPress prefix (i.e. database tables from other applications but sharing a database with WordPress).

-= How big a site can be backed up? =

-Authors of backup plugins will tell you that writing a reliable plugin that can run in the whole variety of WordPress environments is hard.
-Now, since version 1.4.0, UpdraftPlus has an architecture that can back up infinitely large sites.
-It can now resume at *any* stage of the backup.
-Wherever your web server terminates your backups due to its limits (on CPU usage, available time to run in, etc.), UpdraftPlus can pick up again and carry on.
-Do be aware though that you need enough disk space free in your web hosting account to create the backup in.
-Exactly how much is needed can vary; but you are always safe if you have as much space available as your website takes up (i.e. can temporarily double your disk usage).

-= I like automating WordPress, and using the command-line.
-Please tell me more. =

-That's very good of you, thank you.
-You are looking for WordShell, <a href="http://wordshell.net">http://wordshell.net</a>.

-= Is it WordPress Multisite (a.k.a.
-WordPress network) compatible? =

-If you have a WordPress Multisite install (and you'll know if you do), then you need <a href="http://updraftplus.com">UpdraftPlus Premium</a>.
+<a href="http://updraftplus.com/support/frequently-asked-questions/>Please go here for the full FAQs.</a> Below are just a handful which apply to the free wordpress.org version, or which bear repeating.

 = I found a bug.
 What do I do? =